-We grew up eating Salmon and Rice Podliva that mum would make, but there was always bones in the Salmon, as she would usually buy a whole Salmon and cut it up into pieces.
-Being a busy mum with 4 kids, she didn’t have the time to de-bone an entire Salmon.
-Oh how I hated eating this dish because of the bones in the fish, and it took me a long time to eat all fish due to the bones.
+We grew up eating Salmon Podliva that mom would make, but there was always bones in the Salmon.
+Either Salmon was caught whole, or she would buy a whole Salmon as it's more economical.
+Being a busy mum with 4 kids, she didn't have the time to de-bone an entire Salmon.
+Oh, how I hated eating this dish because of the bones in the fish. 🤣 I was always the last one from the table due to all the fish bones!
 I tried to avoid the Salmon and tried to only eat the carrots and Podliva sauce.
 Thankfully I have discovered boneless Salmon fillets, with all the work already done for me!

 - ½ salmon filet - boneless and cut into 6-8 pieces